-Explore the best places to visit in Indonesia and make the most of your stay with this Indonesia 10 days travel itinerary covering the adventurous activities in Java, lush greenery of Bali and relaxing beaches in Gili islands.
+Explore the best places to visit in Indonesia and make the most of your stay with this Indonesia 10-day travel itinerary covering the adventurous activities in Java, the lush greenery of Bali, and relaxing beaches in Gili islands.

 Indonesia is a diverse country.
-It has exciting activities for the adventure lovers, stunning temples for every architecture fans, and everyone looking for a relaxing time will find it by the sea.
-If you want to combine colourful marine life, lush jungles, rich culture of Bali, pristine beaches of Gili Islands, together with climbing an active volcano and discovering the hardest job in the world – this Indonesia 10 days travel itinerary is just for you.
+It has exciting activities for adventure lovers, stunning temples for every architecture fan, and everyone looking for a relaxing time will find it by the sea.
+If you want to combine the colorful marine life, lush jungles, rich culture of Bali, and pristine beaches of Gili Islands, together with climbing an active volcano and discovering the hardest job in the world – this Indonesia 10 days travel itinerary is just for you.
 If you are wondering where to stay in Bali, I have you covered.